The HyperTexts

 raped in a field where no one could hear their cries for help.
 In Numbers 31, Moses

-commanded that captured women and male infants were to be slaughtered; only the
+commanded that captured women and male infants were to be slaughtered, with only the

-virgin girls were to be kept alive (obviously as sex slaves).
+virgin girls being kept alive (obviously as sex slaves).
 Is that the wisdom of

 God or the evil lunacy of barbaric men pretending to speak for God because